-The imposition of sanctions on Iran by many governments has caused Iran to be viewed by many worldwide corporations as a "controversial market"-one that carries political and reputational risks.
-On the other hand, travelers to Iran say many foreign products, including U.S. products, have always been available in Iran.
-Many non-U.S. companies ended their business in Iran after 2010, but most of them are resuming transactions with Iran post-JCPOA.
+Worldwide sanctions on Iran during 2010-2016 caused Iran to be viewed by many worldwide corporations as a "controversial market"-one that carries political and reputational risks.
+Many non-U.S. companies ended their business in Iran after 2010, but most of them have resumed transactions with Iran post-JCPOA.
+Companies that exited the Iran market during that time period include examples such as the following:

-- ABB of Switzerland, a major plant and equipment firm, said in January 2010 it would cease doing business with Iran.
-Siemens of Germany; Finemeccanica, a defense and transportation conglomerate of Italy; Thyssen-Krupp, a German steelmaker; and Indian conglomerate Tata subsequently followed suit. - Even though selling finished cars to Iran (except by U.S. automakers) was not subject to any sanctions, Germany's Daimler (Mercedes-Benz) and Porsche; Toyota (Japan); Fiat (Italy); and South Korea's Hyundai and Kia Motors suspended auto sales to Iran by 2011. - As of 2007, the large French bank BNP Paribas ceased pursuing new business in Iran, according to attorneys for the financial firm. - In June 2011, the Danish shipping giant Maersk ceased operating out of Iran's three largest ports-decision based on the U.S. announcement on June 23, 2011, of sanctions on port operator Tidewater Middle East Co. under E.O.
-13382. - Well before Executive Order 13590 was issued (see above), the large oil services firm Schlumberger, incorporated in the Netherlands Antilles, ended its business with Iran.
-As of mid-2010, almost all energy sector-related sales to Iran became subject to sanctions and subsidiaries of U.S. energy equipment and energy-related shipping firms that were in the Iranian market exited.
-These firms included Natco Group, Overseas Shipholding Group, UOP (United Oil Products, a Honeywell subsidiary), Itron, Fluor, Parker Drilling, Vantage Energy Services, PMFG, Ceradyne, Colfax, Fuel Systems Solutions, General Maritime Company, Ameron International Corporation, and World Fuel Services Corp.
-22
+- Industrial Conglomerates: ABB of Switzerland, a major plant and equipment firm; Siemens of Germany; Finemeccanica, a defense and transportation conglomerate of Italy; Thyssen-Krupp, a German steelmaker; and Indian conglomerate Tata. - Auto Makers: Even though selling finished cars to Iran (except by U.S. automakers) was not at any time subject to sanctions: Germany's Daimler (Mercedes-Benz) and Porsche; Toyota (Japan); Fiat (Italy); and South Korea's Hyundai and Kia Motors. - Large Banks: BNP Paribas of France. - In June 2011, the Danish shipping giant Maersk ceased operating out of Iran's three largest ports-decision based on the U.S. announcement on June 23, 2011, of sanctions on port operator Tidewater Middle East Co. under E.O.
+13382. - Oil Services Firms: As of mid-2010, almost all energy sector-related sales to Iran became subject to sanctions and subsidiaries of U.S. energy equipment and energy-related shipping firms that were in the Iranian market exited.
+Schlumberger, incorporated in the Netherlands Antilles, exited the Iran market before such sanctions went into effect.71

-Foreign Subsidiaries of U.S. Firms That Have Exited the Iran Market
+Foreign Subsidiaries of U.S. Firms That Exited the Iran Market

-Many foreign subsidiaries of U.S. firms exited the Iran market voluntarily, before any of their business activities with Iran became subject to sanctions.
+Many foreign subsidiaries of U.S. firms exited the Iran market before any of their business activities with Iran became subject to sanctions.
 The JCPOA commits the United States to licensing commerce with Iran by subsidiaries of U.S. companies, in cases where the ownership structure of the subsidiary might require a U.S. license to engage in Iran-related business.
-Therefore, many of the subsidiaries discussed below are resuming business with Iran.
+Subsidiaries that exited the Iran market during or prior the imposition of applicable sanctions include the following examples: